Hypernova-gg/FullRangeAutoturrets/README.md

 ## Feedback

 Feel free to send me feedback on Discord by adding **Airathias#0001** or [file an issue](https://github.com/Hypernova-gg/FullRangeAutoturrets/issues/new).
-Feature requests are always welcome, thought due to limited time for sideprojects these few will be implemented, if any.
+Feature requests are always welcome, though due to limited time for sideprojects like these few will be implemented, if any.